hristinanikpi/tower_of_hanoi/README.md

 ## Solving Time

-I order to see how the application performs, we wanted to calculate the solving time for:
+In order to determine how well the application performs, we wanted to calculate the solving time for:
 - 5 disks
 - 10 disks
 - 20 disks